infsys-lab/policy-classifier/README.md

 ### Import

 In order to use a dumped model for downstream tasks, it is necessary to set up a virtual environment with the same Python and Scikit-Learn versions as this repository.
 Not doing so could result in unforeseen errors during the unpickling phase.
-Below is a code-snipped documenting how to import the best saved model:
+Below is a code-snippet documenting how to import the best saved model:

 ```python
 # load necessary dependencies